cacophony-wj/LeS/README.md

 I have left enabled the only option that works consistently: _Defeat's_ manual surrender.
 If you want to see yourself get raped, approach a hostile and surrender immediately to them with the _K_ key.
 If you try to surrender in a fight you will probably die before Defeat kicks in, again because of the bloat.
 If you want to roleplay a surrender do it early when you know you're outnumbered.

 Nothing additional (theft, knockout, imprisonment) will happen to you except an exhaustion debuff for about five minutes.
-Your enemies will go passive for 20 seconds giving you time to get away if you want.
-Then they will attack you again.
-They won't rape you a second time, you will die.
+My latest testing shows the Trauma animation is screwed with Nemesis so you better run fas' and slam back some Power Ale.

 I can't make anything else work consistently and not suck.
 Raping people yourself is also disabled because that sometimes screws up too.
 If you must see these animations, set up an aggressive scene with SexLab Tools as per the description of that mod.